UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

 This is not optimal.

-Python provides testing systems to help.
+You really want ways to structure your tests, and run your tests, that can be controlled and provide nifty features.

 Standard Library: ``unittest``
 ------------------------------

-The original testing system in Python.

-``import unittest``
+Python comes with the ``unittest`` package that provides a number of nifty features.
+It was introduced in version 2.1 -- so it's been around a long time.

-More or less a port of `JUnit <https://junit.org>`_ from Java
+It is more or less a port of `JUnit <https://junit.org>`_ from Java, which shows -- it's has a style and structure that fit Java more than Python:

 A bit verbose: you have to write classes & methods (And we haven't covered that yet!)

-But here's a bit of an introduction, as you will see this in others' code.
+But you will see it used in others' code, so it's good to be familiar with it.
 And seeing how verbose it can be will help you appreciate other options.

+So here's a bit of an introduction -- if the class stuff confuses you, don't worry about it -- you don't need to actually DO this yourself :-)

 Using ``unittest``
 ------------------

-To use ``unittest``, you need to write subclasses of the ``unittest.TestCase`` class:
+To use ``unittest``, you need to write subclasses of the ``unittest.TestCase`` class (after importing the package, of course):

 .. code-block:: python